MLeidel/myc/README.md

 <a name="leftof"></a>
 ### char \*leftof (char \*buf, char \*in, char \*targ, int start)
->Returns a pointer to a substring to the left of some delimiting string.
+>Returns a pointer to a substring to the left of
+some delimiting string.
 A starting offet may be used or set to 0.
+Also see _rightof_.

 ```c
 char buf[MAX_L];